 Hyundai Kona Hybrid running costs

-With CO2 emissions of 114-123g/km depending on trim level (the Premium and Premium SE models get larger, less economical wheels), the Kona Hybrid attracts a Benefit-in-Kind (BiK) company-car tax rating of 25% during the 2020/21 financial year.
-This means 20% taxpayers will see annual bills starting from £1,147, for a Kona Hybrid SE.
+With CO2 emissions of 112-115g/km depending on trim level (the Premium and Ultimate models get larger, less economical wheels), the Kona Hybrid attracts a Benefit-in-Kind (BiK) company-car tax starting at 26% during the 2021/22 financial year.
+This means 20% taxpayers will see annual bills starting from £1,224 for a Kona Hybrid SE Connect.

 Hyundai Kona Hybrid insurance group

-Insurance groups for the Kona Hybrid run from 11 to 13, which is only slightly more than the petrol version of the Kona, which is to be expected given the hybrid's higher list price.
+Insurance groups for the Kona Hybrid run from 8-9, which is only slightly more than the petrol version of the Kona.
+This is to be expected given the hybrid's slightly higher list price.

-The Hyundai Kona Hybrid is sold with a five-year/unlimited-mileage warranty, like every other car from the South Korean brand.
+The Kona Hybrid is sold with a five-year/unlimited-mileage warranty, like every other car from the South Korean brand.
 This isn’t quite as impressive as the seven-year/100,000-mile deal that’s offered with the Kia Niro, but it’s still pretty good, especially for higher-mileage drivers.

 Hyundai recommends servicing the Kona Hybrid every year or 10,000 miles, whichever comes first.

 As a hybrid, the Kona Hybrid is classified as an ‘alternatively fuelled vehicle’ and so qualifies for a small Vehicle Excise Duty (VED, also called road tax) discount.
 The annual bill is £140, which represents a £10 saving on the non-hybrid rate of £150.

 - 1VerdictThe Hyundai Kona Hybrid is a stylish-looking small hybrid SUV, but it's not the most practical car of its size and isn't a big improvement over the mild-hybrid version